 |ITTY Greenwich - constant channel like above but specific to Europe both in submissions and baud rate||http://internet-tty.net:8040/EUROPE||50 baud / 66 WPM||5|

 |ITTY 100 - constant relay of messages submitted by users like the Main stream but at 100 WPM; content sounds like it will be subject to change||75 baud/100 WPM||5|

 This is a very new setup by yours truly.
 Its purpose is not at all to replace or compete with the "official" ITTY but to provide just another source of data to print.
 Instead of a channel constantly providing data, at this time there are only periodic, scheduled broadcasts for specific purposes.
 They are usually associated with holidays or are actual live broadcasts written in realtime from one of my machines.
-Often a video stream of a machine printing out the broadcast will be posted as well as an audio stream.
-At this time, broadcasts are only done at 45.45 baud, though I may run a second stream for higher baud machines if there is demand for this.
+At this time, broadcasts are only done at 45 baud.